 That depends on your particular case.

 "With kids, we recommend they stay on it throughout the school year.
 It helps them learn better.
 That's true for college students, too.
 Post-college, it's going to depend on the situation, the stressors, how they're handling them.
 Will you always stay on medication?
-It's an individual decision," says Angela Tzelepis, PhD, a psychiatry professor at Wayne State University who also runs a clinic in Grosse Pointe, Mich.
+It's an individual decision," says Angela Tzelepis, PhD, a psychiatry professor at Wayne State University who also runs a clinic in Grosse Pointe, MI.

 "Our focus is now on assisting patients in maintaining these improvements and continuing to make meaningful, positive changes in their lives," Adler says.